Introduction

 1. Select your R table made by a custom Calculation.

-2. Below the existing R code in the R CODE box paste the following:
+2. Below the existing R code in the R code editor paste the following:

 tab = diff.table # reference the source table